JuliaDiffinDiffs/DiffinDiffsBase.jl/data/README.md

 A collection of data files are provided here for the ease of testing and illustrations.
 The included data are modified from the original sources and stored in compressed CSV (`.csv.gz`) files.
-See [`src/make.jl`](src/make.jl) for the source code that generates these files from the original data.
+See [`data/src/make.jl`](src/make.jl) for the source code that generates these files from original data.

 [DiffinDiffsBase.jl](https://github.com/JuliaDiffinDiffs/DiffinDiffsBase.jl)
 provides methods for looking up and loading these example data.